Brooks Field and Pond

 Rewilding of Brooks Field

 Since 2019, using external (non-precept) funding and local volunteers, Loose Parish Council has been creating a new wild flower meadow in Brooks Field.
-This is the protected "village green status" space located in the centre of the village, by the stream.
 For each phase, a volunteer and his digger removed the turf and topsoil to receive a mix of wild flower seed which germinated successfully.

 During the spring and summer seasons since 2020, the area has been vibrant and colourful with poppies, daisies, cornflowers, yellow rattle, ladies bedstraw and white campion.
 This mix had been specially selected to attract bees, butterflies and pollinators.